mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 ### Google Maps place

 A customized UI for Google Maps Places Autocomplete.

+{{"demo": "pages/components/autocomplete/GoogleMaps.js"}}

 For this demo, we need to load the [Google Maps JavaScript](https://developers.google.com/maps/documentation/javascript/tutorial) API.

-{{"demo": "pages/components/autocomplete/GoogleMaps.js"}}
+> ⚠️ Before you can start using the Google Maps JavaScript API, you must sign up and create a billing account.

 ## Multiple values